By Libby Lawrence Nov. 17, 2020

 This egotistical mindset is another piece of the tribal identity that helps xtians de-humanize non-xtians as other.

 There are good Christians out there.
 They exist.
 I know a few.
 I love John Shelby Spong and John Pavlovitz.
 Pavlovitz, in my humble opinion, embodies what Christianity COULD be: loving, caring, forgiving, non-judgmental.
 What I have mostly encountered, however, are xtians that consider non-xtians inferior and misguided at best, and evildoers needing to be destroyed at worst.
-I don’t think Jesus would approve of that mindset.
+If Jesus ever does show up again, these are the people that will re-crucify him.